metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `count` (Number) NumRetries is maximum allowed number of retries.If set to -1, then retries are disabled.If set to 0 or not supplied, the value is setto the Envoy default of 1.
+- `count` (Number) NumRetries is maximum allowed number of retries.
+If set to -1, then retries are disabled.
+If set to 0 or not supplied, the value is set to the Envoy default of 1.
-- `per_try_timeout` (String) PerTryTimeout specifies the timeout per retry attempt.Ignored if NumRetries is not supplied.
+- `per_try_timeout` (String) PerTryTimeout specifies the timeout per retry attempt.
+Ignored if NumRetries is not supplied.
-- `retriable_status_codes` (List of String) RetriableStatusCodes specifies the HTTP status codes that should be retried.This field is only respected when you include 'retriable-status-codes' in the 'RetryOn' field.
+- `retriable_status_codes` (List of String) RetriableStatusCodes specifies the HTTP status codes that should be retried.
+This field is only respected when you include 'retriable-status-codes' in the 'RetryOn' field.
-- `retry_on` (List of String) RetryOn specifies the conditions on which to retry a request.Supported [HTTP conditions](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-on):- '5xx'- 'gateway-error'- 'reset'- 'connect-failure'- 'retriable-4xx'- 'refused-stream'- 'retriable-status-codes'- 'retriable-headers'Supported [gRPC conditions](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on):- 'cancelled'- 'deadline-exceeded'- 'internal'- 'resource-exhausted'- 'unavailable'
+- `retry_on` (List of String) RetryOn specifies the conditions on which to retry a request.
+Supported [HTTP conditions](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-on): - '5xx' - 'gateway-error' - 'reset' - 'connect-failure' - 'retriable-4xx' - 'refused-stream' - 'retriable-status-codes' - 'retriable-headers' Supported [gRPC conditions](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on): - 'cancelled' - 'deadline-exceeded' - 'internal' - 'resource-exhausted' - 'unavailable'

 <a id="nestedatt--spec--routes--services"></a>